-Identity and access management (IAM) is the practice of granting the right individuals access to the right resources for the right reasons.
-This series explores IAM and the individuals who are subject to it, including the following:
+Identity and access management (generally referred to as IAM) is the practice of granting the right individuals access to the right resources for the right reasons.
+This series explores the general practice of IAM and the individuals who are subject to it, including the following:

 - Corporate identities: The identities that you manage for employees of your organization.
 These identities are used for signing in to workstations, accessing email, or using corporate applications.
 Corporate identities might also include non-employees such as contractors or partners that need access to corporate resources.